fabiand/instanceTypes/instanceTypes.md

 # Introduction

 This is the documentation for the instance types defined in [instanceTypes.yaml](instanceTypes.yaml).
-These instance types are provided by OpenShift by default, if not, then they can be easily installed by
+These instance types are provided by OpenShift by default, if not, then they can be easily build and installed by running:
-running:

 ```
+$ kubectl kustomize > instanceTypes.yaml
 $ kubectl apply -f instanceTypes.yaml
 ```